ismailguzel/TDA-HC/README.md

 ### 1_Data2Diagram_GUDHI_Dionysus.R

-This code is to obtain topological features of point cloud which we considered by using different algorithma such as GUDHI and Dionysus2
+This code is to obtain topological features( intervals ) of point cloud which we considered by using different algorithim such as GUDHI and Dionysus2

 * On terminal, type
 ```